 While we are distributing to holders of our common stock and certain outstanding warrants, one Subscription Rights for every share of common stock (including each share of common stock issuable upon exercise of certain outstanding warrants) owned on the Record Date, we are only seeking to raise \$8.0 million dollars in gross proceeds in this Rights Offering.
-As a result, based on 2,558,066 shares of common stock outstanding as of December 31, 2018 and 585,593 shares of common stock issuable upon exercise of certain outstanding warrants, we would grant Subscription Rights to acquire 3,143,659 Units but will only accept subscriptions for 8,000 Units.
+As a result, based on 2,610,970 shares of common stock outstanding warrants, we would grant Subscription Rights to acquire 3,196,596 Units but will only accept subscriptions for 8,000 Units.
 Over-Subscription Privileges will be allocated pro rata among Rights holders who oversubscribed, based on the number of over-subscription Units to which they have subscribed.
-We cannot guarantee that you will receive any or the entire amount of Units for which you subscribed.
+We cannot guarantee that you will receive any, or the entire amount, of Units for which you subscribed.
 If for any reason the amount of Units allocated to you is less than you have subscribed for, then the excess funds held by the Subscription Agent on your behalf will be returned to you, without interest, as soon as practicable after the Rights Offering has expired and all prorating calculations and reductions contemplated by the terms of the Rights Offering have been effected, and we will have no further obligations to you.